Academics

 • B. Where a relevant student has become unable to continue his or her studies under the law or due to their death, disease, natural disasters, or other personal reasons.

-• C. From thirty (30) days after the beginning date of a semester until sixty (60) days thereafter: 2/3 of the admission fee to be returned.
+• C. Withdrawals made between thirty (30) and sixty (60) days from the beginning of the semester: 2/3 of the tuition fee to be returned;

-• D. From sixty (60) days after the beginning date of a semester until ninety (90) days thereafter: 1/2 of the admission fee to be returned.
+• D. Withdrawals made between sixty (60) to ninety (90) days from the beginning of the semester: 1/2 of the tuition fee to be returned;

 Article 16 (Change of Department)